How To Feed A Loon

 • Melt the butter in a medium saucepan over medium heat.
 Add the onion and red bell peppers and cook, stirring often, until soft, about 4 minutes.
 Stir in the garlic and cook until aromatic, about 30 seconds.
 Stir in the parsley and set aside to cool.

 • In a large bowl, add 2 eggs and lightly beat them.
 Add the mayonnaise, vinegar, mustard, capers, hot sauce, Worcestershire sauce, crab meat, ¼ cup Panko breadcrumbs (un-toasted), and onion/pepper mixture.
-Add ½ tsp salt and pepper, each.
+Add ½ teaspoon salt and pepper, each.
 Use your hands, or a wooden spoon to mix until combined.
 Cover with plastic wrap and refrigerate for 15 to 30 minutes.

 • Form 3 to 4 oz crab cakes with your hands.
 Place in the egg wash and flip to cover.
 Gently shake off excess egg.
 Dredge the crab cake in the breadcrumbs.
 Place on a baking sheet lined with parchment paper and chill in the refrigerator for at least 30 minutes.
 (If longer, cover with plastic wrap for up to 5 hours).